128technology/docs/docs/config_wan_assurance.md

 sidebar_label: Configuring WAN Assurance
 ---

-Use the following process to onboard Session Smart Routers (SSR) to the MIST cloud.
+Use the following process to onboard Session Smart Routers (SSR) to the Mist cloud.
 Since SSN software can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.

 :::important
-Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and MIST.
+Configuring WAN Assurance requires Administrator level privileges on all platforms, SSR and Mist.
 :::

 High Level Steps:
-- Create an account on the MIST portal.
+- Create an account on the Mist portal.
 - Add your Organization.
 - Create Sites.
 - Register the Conductor with Mist.